mgifford/drupal-security/src/server.rst

 Update the list of available software and perform system software upgrades.
-Most web hosts will use a pre-packaged distribution and there will frequently be updates that need to be applied.
+Most web hosts will use a pre-packaged distribution and there will frequently be updates that need to be applied immediately.
 Make sure you've got the updates and that the new packages are running.
 If you update the Linux kernel you will have to reboot the server for it to be applied.
 If you update Apache, you will also need to restart it.
 Debian-style systems often restart the main daemon instances on package updates automatically, where RHEL-style systems treat daemon restarts as an administrator's responsibility.